 2. Find Recipes

 Print the recipes you’ll be using for the week and keep them in a folder in the kitchen somewhere.
-You can peruse through my Recipe Index for Ideas.
+You can peruse through my Recipe Categories for Ideas.

 3. MAKEOVER YOUR FAVORITES

 One of the easiest ways to start is to take the recipes that you have grown to love and make them over to be plant-based.
 Luckily you can find vegan versions of just about any food these days, and you can turn your favorites like Mac & Cheese, Burgers, and even ice cream into plant-based goodness.
 Just search for your favorite recipe and put plant-based or vegan in front of it.
 Or read my article, “Meatless Makeover” for more ideas.